Ferrari relying on experience with Vasseur as team principal - WHIZ News

-MARANELLO, Italy (AP) — Chasing its first Formula One drivers’ title in 15 years, Ferrari is counting on experience by hiring Frédéric Vasseur as team principal.
+MARANELLO, Italy (AP) — Chasing its first Formula One drivers’ title in 15 years, Ferrari is counting on experience and familiarity by hiring Frédéric Vasseur as team principal.

-Vasseur was most recently team principal at Alfa Romeo and has had an extensive career in F1 and auto racing.
+Vasseur was most recently team principal at Sauber and Alfa Romeo and has had an extensive career in F1 and auto racing.

+The 54-year-old Vasseur worked with Ferrari lead driver Charles Leclerc at Sauber and the pair already have a solid relationship.

 “Throughout his career he has successfully combined his technical strengths as a trained engineer with a consistent ability to bring out the best in his drivers and teams,” Ferrari CEO Benedetto Vigna said as the Italian automaker appointed Vasseur on Tuesday.
 “This approach and his leadership are what we need to push Ferrari forward with renewed energy.”